silscript/front-end-intro/intro-to-css.md

 ```

 - Minimizing your code is important.
 Faster upload time, easier to read, consistent edits.
 - To group selectors, separate each selector with a comma.
+So cool!

 ```css
 header, footer, div {